ryantran2165/sudoku-difficulty/Archive/final.md

 This paper attempts to analyze the key factors that contribute to the difficulty of Sudoku puzzles using data mining and machine learning techniques.
 Understanding the contributing factors to Sudoku difficulty may lead to a deeper knowledge and understanding of other similar puzzles that may be applied to the real world in the future.
 We applied a variety of machine learning techniques, but unfortunately, as is often the case in real-world problems, our experiments did not produce the results we desired.
-We found that data mining and machine learning techniques were unable to uncover the complex relationship between the puzzles and their difficulties and that this task is better suited for traditional, sudoku-specific algorithms.
+We found that data mining and machine learning techniques were unable to uncover the complex relationship between the puzzles and their difficulties and that this task is better suited for traditional, Sudoku-specific algorithms.
 The source code for this paper can be found here: https://github.com/ryantran2165/sudoku-difficulty.

 # Introduction